IamParadoxdotexe/semantic-commits/README.md

 - `majorBranchPrefixes` - Branch prefixes to assume are MAJOR releases.
 - `minorBranchPrefixes` - Branch prefixes to assume are MINOR releases.
 - `patchBranchPrefixes` - Branch prefixes to assume are PATCH releases.
-- `head` - HEAD branch used to determine whether the current commit is the first on the branch.
 - `updatePackageVersion`: Whether to update `package.json > "version"`.
 - `indent`: Level of identation used when writing version files.